Mudojoe/cop6481_project1/README.md

 main.py
 hash_tables
->>>Customer
->>>HashTables
->>>ProcessCommands
+    Customer
+    HashTables
+    ProcessCommands

+to run:
-to run, run main.py
+    run main.py

-the Customer file contains the data model for the customer records the  HashTables file contains the implementation of the hash_table, the resize,
+The Customer file contains the data model for the customer records.

+The  HashTables file contains the implementation of the hash_table, the resize,
     and a reporting function.

-the ProcessCommands file contains the code to load the hash_table with the
+The ProcessCommands file contains the code to load the hash_table with the
     initial accounts and a function to process batch commands after the accounts have been loaded.
 The batch commands include deposit and withdrawal transactions